AdobeDocs/workfront.en/help/product-announcements/product-releases/22.1-release-activity/22-1-proofing-enhancements.md

 >[!IMPORTANT]
 >
->To electronically sign a proof with SSO credentials, you must set SSO up in `Workfront Proof`.
+>To electronically sign a proof with SSO credentials, you must set SSO up in Workfront Proof.
 For more information on enabling SSO, see [Configure Single Sign-On for Workfront Proof users](../../../workfront-proof/wp-acct-admin/account-settings/configure-sso-for-wp-users.md).

 Previously, users had to use Workfront Proof credentials, which are different from their Workfront credentials.